 By guest author Lucinda Staniland

-You’d think an afternoon spent on Youtube watching Yoga video parodies would be a good time.
-A great time even.
+You’d think an afternoon spent on Youtube watching Yoga video parodies would make for a good time.

-So there I was, trawling through the Internets bountiful supply of Yoga spoofs and parodies, and finding them less and less funny.
+As I trawled through the Internet’s bountiful supply of Yoga spoofs and parodies, I began to finding them less and less funny.

 I found myself making excuses for why I found these yoga video parodies so lame.